Health and Safety Excellence program: Topic requirements

 For each identified hazard, your business must develop, communicate, train and implement measures to eliminate or reduce the risk of an incident or of someone being hurt or becoming sick from it.

-The control of hazards topic can be repeated as many times as needed to address hazards that haven't been controlled and may be eligible for multiple rebates.
+The control of hazards topic can be selected as many times as needed to address hazards that haven't been controlled.
 Talk to your program provider to learn more.

 Note: When you're ready to submit this topic for validation, you'll need to tell us which approach you took in your evidence story to help the WSIB validator understand how you worked on this topic.
 Work with your program provider to identify the best approach for you and your business.